 Through the period of rapidly evolving political strife in her country following its liberation in 1945, Sonju’s private struggle to seek her relevance in a male-dominated society parallels the struggles of Korea on its way to becoming a force in the word.

 5½ x 8½, 290 pp.

-Also available in paperback and ebook formats for preorder at these online retailers:
+Also available in paperback, ebook, and audio formats at these online retailers: